TheRakib/todolistnode/README.md

 # Todo List with Node js

-### Assigment from the course "Dynamic Webdevelopment" which focus on backend development, and using Node js especially.*
+### Assignment from the course "Dynamic Webdevelopment" which focus on backend development, and using Node js especially.*

 *Brief*